Southwest Airlines Pet Policy: Fly with Your Cat or Dog Safely

 Leak-Proof and Well-Ventilated Pet Carrier Required

-Your pet carrier must be leak-proof and well-ventilated.
-This is not only for the comfort of your pet but also for the safety and cleanliness of the aircraft.
-So, ensure your carrier is sturdy and secure to prevent accidents or escape attempts.
+• This is not only for the comfort of your pet but also for the safety and cleanliness of the aircraft.

 Pets Not Allowed in Cargo Except Service Animals

-If you plan to travel with your pet on Southwest Airlines, knowing that pets are not allowed in the cargo hold is essential.
+If you plan to travel with your pet on Southwest Airlines, remember that pets aren’t allowed in the cargo area.
 This means that your furry friend will have to travel in the cabin with you.
-This policy is in place to ensure the safety and well-being of your pet during the flight.
-Cargo holds can be stressful and uncomfortable for pets, and there have been cases of pets getting lost, injured, or even dying during air travel.
+By requiring pets to travel in the cabin, Southwest Airlines can better monitor their safety and comfort throughout the flight.

 Reservation Required Due To Limit of Six Pets Per Flight